Eulanda/EulandaConnect/docs/functions/Test-Website.md

 # Test-Website

 ## SYNOPSIS
-The `Test-Website` function is a PowerShell script for comprehensive website exploration and analysis, designed to operate non-recursively for memory efficiency.
+This PowerShell function is a script for comprehensive website exploration and analysis, designed to operate non-recursively for memory efficiency.
+Source code on [GitHub](https://github.com/Eulanda/EulandaConnect/blob/master/source/public/Test-Website.ps1).

 ## SYNTAX